 Trump Warns Of 'Very Long' Shutdown Unless Senate Approves Border Wall Funds

-President Trump says the government could be shutdown "for a very long time" unless the Senate approves a funding bill opposed by Democrats, which includes some $5.7 billion for a wall on the southwest border.
+President Trump says the government could be shut down "for a very long time" unless the Senate approves a funding bill opposed by Democrats, which includes some $5.7 billion for a wall on the southwest border.

 The bleak warning came a day after the House approved the measure.
-In a series of tweets early Friday, Trump, who previously said he would "be proud" to shutdown the government, attempted to shift blame on Democrats for a potential shutdown.
+In a series of tweets early Friday, Trump, who previously said he would "be proud" to shut down the government, attempted to shift the blame onto Democrats for a potential shutdown.

 "If Dems vote no, there will be a shutdown that will last for a very long time.
 People don't want Open Borders and Crime!"
 Trump tweeted.